Is your Microsoft DNS at the breaking point?

 Reporting and auditing

 Capture information on users, DNS servers, deployments, and RPZ activity for easy audits.

 Cleanse your data, ensuring nothing gets left behind.

 Agent-less visibility into any device.
 Track originating IP, DNS queries and DNS response data, authoritative nameserver, query type, and protocol information.
 Do so for both internal and external DNS client queries.

 Integrate your existing systems using REST APIs.

 We get it.
 Migrating your core infrastructure is inherently risky, and a big change to the DNS management system you’re probably used to.
 Here are some topics we regularly address with customers considering a switch from Microsoft DNS to BlueCat.

 BlueCat integrates seamlessly with any Active Directory infrastructure.
 Contrary to popular perception, Active Directory can use any DNS service, including BlueCat—it does not require Microsoft DNS.

 Can we get by with an overlay?

-So-called “overlay” solutions cannot address the architectural challenges inherent in Microsoft DNS.
+So-called “overlay” solutions can help with visibility during the migration process.
+But they cannot address the architectural challenges inherent in Microsoft DNS.
 Only an enterprise approach to DNS can solve these problems definitively.